J. Kiffin Penry Epilepsy MiniFellow Network

 Q: Can participants bring spouses?

-A: Spouses/guests are allowed to attend, but, due to the intensity of the programs, they are not encouraged.
-The course runs from 8:00 a.m. until 10:00 p.m. each day.
+A: Spouses/guests are welcome to attend, but should consider that participants will be engaged in an intense course of study from 8:00 a.m. until 10:00 p.m. each day.
 Costs for the spouse/guest must be borne by the participant, including airfare and ground transportation.
-Graylyn Conference Center's charge for a spouse/guest in the same room is approximately $80 per night with tax & gratuity (includes three meals/day).
+There is no extra charge for a spouse/guest in the room without meals.
+If guests prefer to have meals, please contact Teresa, our conference coordinator about meal costs.

 Red Divider Line